A Counterargument to "Virtue and Guns"

-A while back I wrote about some potential harmful consequences related to particular forms of gun use and character.
+A while back, I wrote about some potentially harmful consequences related to particular forms of gun use and character.
 I'm happy to publish a very thoughtful response by David Yamane:

 To the extent that the Gun Culture 2.0 instills in people a willingness to kill, it can be harmful to their character.
 My claim is not that owning and using a gun necessarily compromises character.
 But if one does so, and adopts much of what Gun Culture 2.0 involves, it can have a negative impact.

 His argument that Gun Culture 2.0 can have a negative effect on people’s character is based on a particular perspective on human nature, a particular understanding of gun training, and a particular view of virtue and character.
 Based on my 7+ years of participation in and observation of Gun Culture 2.0, I disagree with Austin on each of these three parts of his argument.

 Austin begins by arguing that “a vast majority of us have a deep psychological resistance to killing other people.”
 There is a grain of truth here.
 I have seen individuals leave required concealed weapon carry courses because they could not come to terms with the possibility of having to shoot another person.

 But the roots of this resistance to killing are important to specify.
 Austin maintains that our resistance is “natural,” a “feature of human nature.”
 But 70,000 years of violence in human history suggests the opposite.
 The survival of homo sapiens in Africa was predicated on our ability to enact lethal violence on game and cousin species.
 Killing is deep in our human DNA.